 - vehicle manufacturers or suppliers

-- Australian Competition and Consumer Commission or state and territory consumer protection agencies
+- Australian Competition and Consumer Commission (ACCC), or State and Territory consumer protection agencies

 - Australian Border Force

-- Australian Federal Police or state and territories law enforcement
+- Australian Federal Police or State and Territory law enforcement bodies

 If you provide personal medical information, it is likely to be disclosed.
-For example, if you report a crash where you were injured, we would include the injury information if we provide the report to the vehicle manufacturer.
+For example, if you report a crash where you were injured, we will include the injury information if we provide your report to the vehicle manufacturer.